ReSurfEMG/ReSurfEMG/README.md

 `conda` and `venv` environments are supported, however, if you are on Windows, we reccomend using `conda`.
-For instructions with `venv` please see versions below 0.1.0, and adapt is using Windows.
+For instructions with `venv` please see versions below 0.1.0, and adapt them if using Windows and/or a different Python version than Python.org Python e.g. you may need to use `.venv/Scripts/activate` in place of `.venv/bin/activate`.
    This will create a distributable package from the your source code, then install it in the currently active environment.
-This will also install development tools we use s.a. `pytest` and `codestyle`.
-This will also install tools we use for working with the library, s.a. `jupyter`.
+This will also install development tools we use s.a. `pytest` and `codestyle` and  will also install tools we use for working with the library, s.a. `jupyter`.

 1. Using Anaconda Python